maalsolami/maalsolami.github.io/content/index.md

 ## Quotes
 The following are some of the quotes that I think about, forget, and think about them again:

->[!QUOTE]+
+>[!QUOTE]
->If you want to walk fast, walk alone; if you want to walk far, walk together
+>If you want to walk fast, walk alone; if you want to walk far, walk together.

 \--Proverb

 >[!QUOTE]
->“If you have built castles in the air, your work need not be lost; that is where they should be.
-Now put the foundations under them.”
+>If you have built castles in the air, your work need not be lost; that is where they should be.
+Now put the foundations under them.

 \-- Henry David Thoreau, Walden or, Life in the Woods

+---
 The site is still under construction and will be updated soon.

 --Mustafa